liumaggie/instagram/README.md

 Follows, similar to comments and likes, are also stored through an associated joined `follows` table which contains the columns, `follower_id` and `followee_id`.
 This is used to reference the follower and the followee.

-There is a `session` slice of state storing the current user as well as a `user` slice of state storing the user we are looking at, from either on the user's profile page or on the list of follows.
+There is a `session` slice of state storing the current user as well as a `user` slice of state storing the user we are looking at, from either the user's profile page or the list of follows.
+These slices of state are updated whenever the current user creates or destroys a follow.
 A `FollowButton` component is rendered based on whether or not the current user is following the respective user.

 <img src="https://github.com/liumaggie/instagram/blob/master/app/assets/images/followers-list.png" alt="Followers" width="70%" height="auto">